Frequently Asked Questions

-We are different to karaoke companies because we make precise emulations of original recordings.
+We are very different to karaoke companies because we make precise emulations of original recordings.
 We never produce replays using publically available MIDI files.
 Karaoke tracks are always owned by the company that made them.
 You will always own the rights to any sample replay made by SCORCCiO.

 Can I get all the separate stem parts, to remix the replay if I wanted to?

 Yes.
 Having stem parts also serves to prove that the original sample was actually replayed.